 A credit card offering a free first checked bag for you and at least one travel companion is well worth it if you check a bag for at least one or two flights per year.
 Your cost savings offset the annual fee and any money saved after that is a bonus.

-Ammm72 says, “For my Delta Gold Card, 2 round trips with checked bags makes up the annual fee and then some.
+Ammm72 says, “For my Delta Gold Card, 2 round trips with checked bags make up the annual fee and then some.
 Or, 1 round trip with 2+ people checking bags.
 Really a no-brainer for even semi-frequent flying.”

 Which credit card has the best flight benefits?